mimass/RefinedMF/README.md

 Summary:
 This project provides the Fsharp source code files for the Refined Mean Field analysis of a model of the push-pull gossip protocol.
-The related pubblication is currently under review and will be added in a second moment.
+The related publication is currently under review and will be added in a second moment.

+Disclaimer:
+This software is an experimental prototype developed as a first proof-of-concept and used to produce the analysis results for the related publication.
+It is available for the only purpose of reproducibility of the main results.
+It was never intended to provide a tool or a library for more general use.
+To that end it should be completely re-engineered and we hope to work on that in the future.

 # Brief installation instructions